konraddre/openscore/README.md

 ## Overview

 OpenScore transforms Open Banking transaction data into transparent credit scores (300-850).
-Every decision includes a feature-level reason breakdown, a plain-language explanation, and a tamper-evident audit record — built for automated-decision governance under PSD2, GDPR, and the EU AI Act.
+Every decision includes a feature-level reason breakdown, a plain-language explanation, and a tamper-evident audit record, built for automated-decision governance under PSD2, GDPR, and the EU AI Act.

 ## Features